WebStandardsFuture/standards-of-behavior/README.md

 ### Q: What should I do if the discussion is not respectful or constructive?

-A: If you feel comfortable, try to address the behavior in the discussion: try addressing  problematic behavior by explaining their misstep with compassion and patience (*), rather than simply calling out the behavior aggressively; give an opportunity for the behavior to be addressed, ideally in a way that helps everyone save face.
+A: It is important to call out that best practice is to "admonish in private, praise in public."
+If you feel comfortable, try to address the behavior in the discussion: try addressing  problematic behavior by explaining their misstep with compassion and patience (\*), rather than simply calling out the behavior aggressively; give an opportunity for the behavior to be addressed, ideally in a way that helps everyone save face.
+If you must admonish someone for their behavior, it is best to do it privately rather than in front of others.
 If it is not fixed or acknowledged, or you do not feel comfortable raising the concern directly, disengage with the discussion, and escalate the issue to the next level you feel safe - to the relevant Working Group or Community Group chair, for example, or the W3C Staff contact or similar staffer.
 (If either side of the disagreement works at Alphabet, you can email web-standards-ombuds@ to ask for assistance.)

-(*) For example: “This comment is not constructive/does not help us work toward consensus/makes an incorrect assumption/is not actionable.
+(\*) For example: “This comment is not constructive/does not help us work toward consensus/makes an incorrect assumption/is not actionable.
 Could you please re-state or rephrase your comments accordingly?”

 ### Q: What should I do if I feel this policy is being violated by a Googler?